anydotcrypto/docs.any.sender/docs/echoWalkthrough/README.md

     npm i
     ```

-5. Get access to a json rpc url for the ropsten network.
+5. Get access to a JSON RPC url for the Ropsten network.
 If you don't have access to a Ropsten node you can create an account with [Infura.io](https://infura.io/).
-To create an account do the following: Register, verify mail, create new project in Infura, find the ropsten url from inside the project of the form - ropsten.infura.io/v3/268eda053b2a35cb846ee997fb879282.
+To create an account do the following: Register, verify mail, create new project in Infura, find the Ropsten url from inside the project of the form - ropsten.infura.io/v3/268eda053b2a35cb846ee997fb879282.

     You can save the json rpc url into [scratchpad.tx](./scratchpad.txt), you'll need it later.